Table of Contents

 4. Use “for” with past simple to show completed durations

-If the action is finished, use for with past simple to show how long it lasted.
+If the action is finished, use “for” with the past simple tense to show how long it lasted.

 Examples: